The "Most Popular" Hiking Trails at Banff National Park

 Hiking in Banff National Park is a remarkable way to experience the natural beauty of the Canadian Rockies.

-Whether you're looking for a short, easy hike or a challenging all-day trek, Banff has a trail that will meet your needs.
-Each of these trails are the most popular trails to hike in Banff National Park, and each one offers its unique set of attractions.
+Whether you're looking for a short, easy hike or a challenging all-day adventure, Banff has a trail that will meet your needs.
+Each of these popular trails trails offers its own unique set of attractions.

 From breathtaking viewpoints and historical tea houses to cascading waterfalls and serene alpine meadows, you are certain to collect some memorable kodak moments, so make sure your phone has plenty of battery.